Chart Color Schemes

 Pendle Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Pendle Hill has one of the highest language diversity rates in Australia, with 68.6% of residents speaking a language other than English at home as of 2016.
-Born overseas, 61.9% of Pendle Hill's population was recorded in the same year.
-Hinduism is the predominant religion in Pendle Hill, accounting for 43.3%, compared to 28.8% across Greater Sydney in 2016.
+Pendle Hill has a high level of linguistic diversity, with 68.6% of its residents speaking a language other than English at home as of the latest data.
+Born overseas, 61.9% of Pendle Hill's population is recorded.
+Hinduism is the predominant religion in Pendle Hill, accounting for 43.3%, compared to 28.8% across Greater Sydney.

 Frequently Asked Questions - Diversity